Medina overcomes five walks, pitches five innings to lead A’s past White Sox, 7-4

 Medina, the A’s rookie right-hander whose only other win came against Milwaukee on June 9 when he threw five strong innings of relief, struggled with his command for the second consecutive outing.
 He walked five — three in the first inning — and allowed four hits and one run in five innings.

+“I know I got in trouble but I just made the pitch when I needed to make it,” Medina said through a translator.
+“That’s what helped me out, keeping myself in the game.”

-Two days after being on the wrong side of the first perfect game in the majors this season, the A’s had 10 hits against the White Sox.
+Two days after being on the wrong side of the first perfect game in the majors this season, the A’s had 10 hits.
 That snapped an Oakland-record 19 consecutive games with nine hits or fewer.

 Pérez, the A’s primary backup catcher who was making his second career start at first base, grounded out and flew out in his first two at-bats before crushing a 1-2 slider from reliever Jesse Scholtens over the fence in left to put Oakland up 5-1.